 As the name suggests, is the opposite approach to Top-Down.
 Whereas Top-Down starts with considering macroeconomic factors, Bottom-Up ignores these completely and focuses instead on the qualities of individual businesses.
 This approach relies on the personal choice of the investor, who often believes that an individual business can thrive, regardless of outside factors and the performance of similar businesses at that time.

-Both approaches offer benefits in choosing where to invest, but since no one can accurately predict the future, there is no sure fire way to choose the “right” business.
-Investing in start up, early stage, and established businesses is high risk and as such, an investment portfolio should be diverse in order to mitigate the associated risk.
+Both approaches offer benefits in choosing where to invest, but since no one can accurately predict the future, there is no surefire way to choose the “right” business.
+Investing in startups is a higher risk/higher return investment strategy and as such, an investment portfolio should be diverse in order to mitigate the associated risk.
 Therefore, it is up to you as the investor, to decide which investment strategy you are most comfortable using.
 That way, you have more chance of becoming an “expert” at looking for warning signs, good or bad, as well as growing confidence in choosing businesses with high-growth potential for your investment portfolio.

-Let’s take a look at the Fintech sector; this is the sector that GrowthFunders operates in.
+Let’s take a look at the Fintech sector; this is the sector that GCV Invest operates in.
 Fintech is an exciting marketplace and currently has a lot of buzz going on around it.
 In an article written for Forbes, David Prosser writes that “fintech investment in UK venture is now growing more quickly that in any other market in the world”.
 Click here to read the full article.
-The last few years (from 2008 until present) of growth in the Fintech sector would suggest that the market is possibly on its way towards being the “next big thing”.

-A business model is the outline of how the start up, early stage, or established business intends to acquire, service, and retain customers.
+A business model is an outline of how startups intend to acquire, service and retain customers.
 It is often condensed down from the company’s business plan and can give you, the investor, an indication of how the entrepreneur will establish and grow their business.
-Some examples of business models are: franchise, advertising, subscription, and direct sales.
+Some examples of business models are franchises, advertising, subscription, and direct sales.

 The business model of the investee company needs to show that it is innovative or disruptive.
 If not, then it probably doesn’t have anything special to offer, no unique selling point (USP), setting them apart from existing competition.
 Although no one can predict the future, this would seem to indicate that there is no growth in the business; other people are already occupying the exact space, offering the same thing, and have history and gravitas behind them.

-So what evidence exists which you can use, in order to see that a start up or early stage business has put thought into their business model?
+So what evidence exists that you can use, in order to see that a start-up or early stage business has put thought into its business model?
 Well, a couple of indicators come in the form of the Business Model Canvas and the Lean Canvas.
 Let’s take a look:

 Business Model Canvas